named-data/ndn-cxx/docs/code-style.rst

 3.19. ``goto`` should not be used.

-Goto statements violate the idea of structured code.
-Only in some very few cases (for instance breaking out of deeply nested structures) should goto be considered, and only if the alternative structured counterpart is proven to be less readable.
+    ``goto`` statements violate the idea of structured code.
+Only in very few cases (for instance, breaking out of deeply nested structures) should ``goto`` be considered, and only if the alternative structured counterpart is proven to be less readable.

 3.20. ``nullptr`` should be used to represent a null pointer, instead of "0" or "NULL".